The Official Name Explanations Thread

 Katakana seems to officially just be romanized as "Ghourd" in Japan.
 Funimation went with "Guldo".
 Viz went with "Gurd".

-It's a pun on the English word "yogurt", alternatively spelled "yoghurt".
+It's a pun on the English word "yogurt", alternatively spelled "yoghurt" and "yoghourt".
 That English word is approximated as ヨーグルト (yōguruto) in katakana.
 Drop the ヨー (yō) and replace the ト (to) with ド (do), and you get this characters name.
 "Gurd" and "Ghurd" are fine translations.
 I'd go with "Ghurd"; looks better, imo.
 "Ghourd" looks tacky.

 Last edited: